ig3/srf/README.md

 possible to review all due cards.
 There is no limit on cards viewed - only on new cards.

+Unlike Anki, there are no separate queues and there is no jump to scheduling by day.
+Cards are always due at some specific time and this may be any time of day.
+Don't worry about it.
+Don't obsess about viewing all cards every day.
+Unless you are studying until midnight every day, there will likely be some cards due later in the day.
+That's OK.
+As long as you view all due cards at least once each day, you will do fine.
+You will view the cards that come due later in the day when you study on the following day - it's not a problem.
+I say this probably because I have obsessed about completing all reviews every day in Anki.

 ## Templates

 My notes/cards are simple: text fields, audio, images and hyperlinks.